smileidentity/android/README.md

 [Maven Central](https://repo1.maven.org/maven2/com/smileidentity/android-sdk/).
 Note that it can take up to 30 minutes for a production release to sync with Maven Central.

-To publish, run the command `./gradlew publishAllPublicationsToMavenCentral`
+To publish, run the command `./gradlew publish`

-Manual publishing requires setup.
+Manual publishing requires setup:

 ### Create a Sonatype Account